Here are 10 signs that your auto’s A/C unit needs repair:

 1. Weak Airflow

-A weak airflow coming out of your car’s air conditioner means that the air is having trouble reaching your air vents.
+A weak airflow coming out of your auto air conditioner means that the air is having trouble reaching your air vents.
 This can be caused by an accumulated mold or mildew in the evaporator core, loose blower hose, fried ventilation fan, or opened core case seals, blower house seals, or evaporator core case seals.

 2. Leaking Dashboard